kumpan/developer-handbook/docs/Wordpress.md

 - robots.txt file
 - We should try to always have the pages run https.
 (SSL & letsencrypt)
 - When page is done, make sure that chrome inspector doesnt have any console log errors.
+- Run the site through https://developers.google.com/speed/pagespeed/insights/ and fix the problems

 ## Good snippets
 - Adjustments to default Bootstrap grid to fit Kumpan's 8pt grid designs.